PR-CYBR/vTOC/docs/ARCHITECTURE.md

 # vTOC Architecture Overview

 The vTOC platform combines a map-centric operations UI, a FastAPI backend, ChatKit collaboration channels, and AgentKit playbooks orchestrating telemetry workflows.
-Stations are isolated by role yet share a common multi-tenant Postgres cluster and
+Stations are isolated by role yet share a Supabase-managed Postgres instance and a
 ChatKit organization.
 This document describes the high-level architecture and the data flows that connect these components.

 ## System architecture